 “You need to take some vinegar,” she said.

 Please understand that I love my wife dearly, but this seemed crazy.
-Acid fights acid?
+Does acid fight acid?
 Superman does not get stronger if he’s exposed to Kryptonite, but I was intrigued.
 There was enough anecdotal evidence going back to Socrates that this does indeed work and besides, do we really know how anything works?

 “What sort of fresh hell is this that an actual ingredient is called … THE MOTHER.
 Man, that car is fast!
 Is it turbocharged?
 No, it has … THE MOTHER.
 It’s the new Porsche 911 with … THE MOTHER!”